Bioneuroemoción, Enric Corbera’s methodology for emotional well-being

 -

-Education: thanks to this method it is possible to become a reference for the academic and emotional development of children/students.
+Education: thanks to this method it is possible to become a benchmark for the academic and emotional development of children/students.
 It has training for teachers, parents and students.

 -